 Are in languages that we can moderate.
 We welcome work submitted in any language and will do our best to review it adequately according to our policy.
 As described in our FAQ, we ask that non-English submission include an English title and abstract.

 Work will be reviewed by a moderator before appearing publicly on engrXiv.
 If something is rejected, the moderator will include a description of the reason.
 Work that does not pass moderation will remain on the OSF platform but will not be identified as part of engrXiv.
 Authors are free to resubmit such work after addressing the issues raised by the moderator.
 Authors also may contact firstname.lastname@example.org to discuss or appeal a rejection.

-Authors may request to withdraw a preprint if they deem this to be necessary.
-On rare occasions this may be necessary for legal reasons such as to comply with publisher copyright policies.
+Authors may request to withdraw a preprint if they deem this to be legally necessary.
+Withdrawal requests should be rare and only made when absolutely necessary, such as for legal compliance with publisher copyright policies.
 In most circumstances, editing the preprint to upload a new version or to edit the metadata is the preferred course of action.
 If the author withdraws a preprint prior to moderator acceptance, the preprint will be immediately removed from the moderation queue and will leave no public record.
-If the preprint has already been posted publicly, after moderator approval, withdrawal then requires moderator approval and will only be granted under extenuating circumstances.
+If the preprint has already been posted publicly, after moderator approval of the submission, withdrawal then requires moderator approval and will only be granted under extenuating circumstances.
 The requestor must provide a reason for requesting withdrawal, which will be considered by the moderator and made public if approved by the moderator.
 If approved, the preprint file will no longer be available.
 However, basic metadata including the title, authors, and the reason for withdrawal submitted by the corresponding author will remain public.